openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 	}
 ```

+**[mh: maybe change the variable names here, so that they don't give the impression of lining up with the polynomial eq]**
 We'll skip the entire solution, and just reveal that the result will appear in the form of $$ax^{3} + bx^{2} + cx + d$$
 See the pattern here?
-The highest exponent is the number of successive `ofLerp`s we applied, i.e. the number of successive times we changed using our parameter $t$.
+The highest exponent is the number of successive `ofLerp`s we applied, i.e. the number of ~~successive~~**[mh:nested?]** times we ~~changed~~**[mh:mapped?]** using our parameter $t$.

 ##### …And So On
 The general notion in Uni level Calculus is that _you can do anything if you have enough of something_.
 So fittingly, there's a curious little idea in Mathematics which allows us, with enough of these nested control points, to approximate any curve segment we can imagine.
-In the original formulation of that idea (called a _Taylor Series_), we only reach a good approximation if the amount of degrees (successive `lerp`s we applied) is close to infinity.
+In the original formulation of that idea (called a _Taylor Series_), we only reach a good approximation if the amount of degrees (successive `lerp`s we applied) is close to infinity.  **[mh: important concept, but feels out of place here.
+I'd either add an example of taylor expansion or ax the section.  coming from optics where we used the small angle approx constantly, my favorite ones are the trig functions]**

 In Computer Graphics, as you're about to see - 3 is close enough.

 ### Splines
+**[mh: readers might find this opening a bit sudden, esp. if they don't know what a control point is yet]**
 What we've done in the previous chapter is really quite remarkable.
-We have built a rig fo control points, on top of which we built a rig for controlling these points in pairs, and we continued to do so until we ended up with one parameter, $t$, to control them all.
+We have built a rig for control points, on top of which we built a rig for controlling these points in pairs, and we continued to do so until we ended up with one parameter, $t$, to control them all.
 For reasons you're about to see, Mathematicians will often shy away from the description of polynomials as a physical metaphor, so not many math books will describe this process to you this way.
 But anyone who's done even the slightest bit of design will benefit from that idea immensely.

 The reason to avoid describing polynomials to a physical being is what happens to them soon after they step away from their control points.
-Every polynomial will eventually go to infinity - which is a broad term, but for us designers it means that slightly off it's range, we'll need a lot more paper, or computer screen real estate, or yarn, or cockroaches (true story) in order to draw it.
+Every polynomial will eventually go to infinity - which is a broad term, but for us designers it means that slightly off it's range, we'll need a lot more paper, or computer screen real estate, or yarn, or cockroaches (true story **[mh: can't just drop something like this in and then walk away from it...I need to know]**) in order to draw it.

 **//TODO: Draw a polynomial going to infinity **

 So instead of using polynomials the way they are, some mathematicians thought of a clever thing to do: use only the good range, wait for the polynomial to do something we don't like (like turn from positive to negative), **then mix it with another polynomial**.
-That acutally works pretty well:
+That actually works pretty well:

 **//TODO: Drawing of a spline with 4 basis curves **

-In the illustration, we've taken a few parts of the same cubic (3rd dgree) polynomial, moved it around and scaled it to taste, and added all of them together at each point (let's call it 'mixing').
+In the illustration, we've taken a few parts of the same cubic (3rd degree) polynomial, moved it around and scaled it to taste, and added all of them together at each point (let's call it 'mixing').

 The resulting curve is seamless and easy to deal with.
-It also carries some sweet properties: using it, one can use the absolute minimum of direction changes to draw any cubic polynomial between any two points.
-In other words, _it's smooth_.
+It also carries some sweet properties: using it, one can use the absolute minimum of direction changes to draw any cubic polynomial between any two points. **[mh: maybe add another sentence here to unpack this]** In other words, _it's smooth_.

-These propeties make this way of creating curves pretty popular in computer graphics, and you may find its variants under different names, like _Beziér Curves_ or Spline Curves.
+These properties make this way of creating curves pretty popular in computer graphics, and you may find its variants under different names, like _Beziér Curves_ or Spline Curves.
 The code for implementing this is a little long and tedious in C++, so this chapter won't go into it - but in case you were wondering, it's just the same code for making polynomials we discussed above, only with a lot of `if` statements to check if `t` is in the correct range.

-Using the curve functions in openFrameworks is pretty straightforward: All you have to do is start from a point, and then add a destination, along with the control points to reach it:
+Using the curve functions in openFrameworks is pretty straightforward: All you have to do is start from a point, and then add a destination, along with the control points **[mh: worth defining a control point somewhere in here]** to reach it:
 ```cpp
 //The beginning point
 line.addVertex(ofPoint(200, 400));